 UAB also has the primary responsibility for meeting the state’s health professional needs.
 It offers a comprehensive range of programs which encompass both basic preparation and sophisticated graduate and specialty training in medicine, dentistry, optometry, nursing, the health professions, and public health.

 As one of the nation’s leading research institutions, UAB emphasizes both basic and applied research.
 Although the majority of the university’s research effort is in the biomedical sciences and related areas, all instructional programs are expected to participate in research activities.
 UAB’s urban setting necessitates the development of research programs that are responsive to the city’s economic, social, and cultural needs.
 Much of the research conducted at UAB is interdisciplinary in nature and is organized through centers that bring together experts in a number of related fields to concentrate on a particular problem or issue.
-UAB’s total research expenditures exceeded $538 million in 2016, and the university currently ranks eighth among public universities in funding from the National Institutes of Health.
+UAB’s research grants and contracts exceeded $527 million in 2018, and the university currently ranks in the top 10 among public universities in funding from the National Institutes of Health.

 As the senior public doctoral-level institution in the state’s major urban area, UAB is also committed to providing comprehensive programs in continuing education consistent with the quality and diversity of its other offerings.
 The university’s faculty, staff, and students also serve as resources to the area through activities related to professional, economic, and cultural growth and development.